Estimated reading time: 8 minutes

 The most important of the booster seat recommendations is to use one.
 Even big kids need to be safe in cars!

 NHTSA recommends children remain in a forward-facing car seat with a 5-point harness until the child reaches the top height or weight limit allowed by the seat.
 At which time, the child can move into a belt positioning device.
+This is likely in the 4 to 7 age range.

 A belt positioning device should properly position the seat belt on the child.
 The shoulder belt should be positioned mid-chest and mid-shoulder.
 And the lap portion should be across the child’s thighs and hips.

-The most common belt positioning device is a booster seat which raises a child up to fit the seat belt.
-There are other belt positioning devices like the RideSafer travel vest.
+There are also other belt positioning devices like the RideSafer travel vest.
 The RideSafer vest allows the child to sit on the vehicle seat and brings the seat belt down to fit the child.
-(The RideSafer is certified for and can be used for smaller children in lieu of a forward-facing car seat as well, especially helpful as a secondary seat for travel or carpools.)
+(The RideSafer is certified for and can be used for smaller children in lieu of a forward-facing car seat as well, especially helpful as a secondary seat for travel or carpools or taxis/ride shares.)

 Children also need to be mature enough to properly sit in the booster seat.
 If they are using a no-back booster, children must not adjust the seat belt behind them or under their arm.
 The RideSafer comes with a tether strap, which we recommend using to help keep younger children properly positioned throughout the drive.